 The OpLog is a shared resource and, however allocation is done on a per-vDisk basis to ensure each vDisk has an equal opportunity to leverage.
 Prior to AOS 5.19, Oplog size was capped to 6GB per vdisk.
 Starting with AOS 5.19, OpLog for individual vdisks can keep growing beyond 6GB if required based on IO patterns until a cap is reached for OpLog index memory used per node.
 This design decision allows flexibility such that if there are VMs with fewer vdisks that are more active from an I/O perspective, they can keep growing their OpLog as required at the expense of other vdisks that are not as active.

 - Key Role: Persistent data storage

-- Description: The Extent Store is the persistent bulk storage of DSF and spans all device tiers (PCIe SSD, SATA SSD, HDD) and is extensible to facilitate additional devices/tiers.
+- Description: The Extent Store is the persistent bulk storage of DSF and spans all device tiers (Optane SSD, PCIe SSD, SATA SSD, HDD) and is extensible to facilitate additional devices/tiers.
 Data entering the extent store is either being A) drained from the OpLog or B) is sequential/sustained in nature and has bypassed the OpLog directly.
-Nutanix ILM will determine tier placement dynamically based upon I/O patterns and will move data between tiers.
+Nutanix ILM will determine tier placement dynamically based upon I/O patterns, number of accesses of data and weight given to individual tiers and will move data between tiers.